-- For RSASSA signatures, the PubKeyValue[PubkeySize] field of LCP_RSA_SIGNATURE is hashed using the HashAlg specified in the related PS or PO NV Index.
-The size of the hashed data is PubkeySize. - For ECDSA or SM2 signatures, the Qx[PubkeySize] and Qy[Pubkeysize] components of LCP_ECC_SIGNATURE are hashed using the HashAlg specified in the related PS or PO TPM NV Index.
+- For RSASSA signatures, the PubKeyValue[PubkeySize] field of LCP_RSA_SIGNATURE is hashed using the HashAlg specified in the PO NV Index.
+The size of the hashed data is PubkeySize. - For SM2 signatures, the Qx[PubkeySize] and Qy[Pubkeysize] components of LCP_ECC_SIGNATURE are hashed using the HashAlg specified in the PO TPM NV index.
 The size of the hashed data in PubkeySize 2.